levvedrov/manual-neural-net-digit-recognition/README.md

 # Neural-Net-Engine-Lab: Neural Network from Scratch

 A simple neural network for digit classification built **entirely from scratch** in Python — no ML frameworks, no libraries like PyTorch or TensorFlow.
-All matrix operations are implemented via a custom MatrixLab (https://github.com/levvedrov/matrix-lab) engine.
+All matrix operations are implemented via a custom Matrix-Lab (https://github.com/levvedrov/matrix-lab) engine.

 This project is designed as an educational example of how neural networks work under the hood.